jackwillis/rhyme-tags/README.md

 ## Installation

 rhyme-tags is intended to be built on Linux.
-If you are using Windows 10, you should install the _Windows Subsystem for Linux_ ([WSL](https://docs.microsoft.com/en-us/windows/wsl/about)) for compatibility.
+If you are using Windows 10, you should use
+_Windows Subsystem for Linux_
+([WSL](https://docs.microsoft.com/en-us/windows/wsl/about))
+for compatibility.